BugSlayer03/WeatherApp/README.md

 # 🌤️ WeatherNow - Real-Time Weather App

 WeatherNow is a responsive and dynamic weather application that provides real-time weather information for any city in the world.
-It features a clean UI, live weather updates, and dynamically changing backgrounds based on the searched city.
+It features a clean UI, and live weather updates.

 ## 🚀 Features